A woman holding her stomach as a result of religious trauma manifesting in physical symptoms

 Furthermore, the restrictive teachings and practices of certain religions often create a sense of disconnection from one’s own body and desires, making it difficult to experience sexual pleasure.

-If this sounds like you, I’ve written a few articles on the topic of purity culture you may find helpful:
+If this sounds like you, I’ve written a couple articles on the topic of purity culture you may find helpful:

 4. Hypervigilance